flexion/jubilant-computing-machine/README.md

 Running a container, like building the image, requires a container engine.
 This example shows how to run a container with the current directory and a style cache bind-mounted to it.
-If the cache directory doesn't exist, it will be created.
+If the cache directory doesn't exist, it'll be created.

 ```sh
 ( [ ! -d "${HOME}/.valestyles" ] && mkdir -p "${HOME}/.valestyles" ) \